almamigratoria-netizen/Leaflet-OpenMeteo/README.md

 the [ Leaflet.Weather ](https://github.com/oskosk/Leaflet.Weather) plugin.
 Primary differences are that Leaflet.OpenMeteo has no dependancies (no JQuery), the Open-Meteo api doesn't require an API key (for non- commerial use), and is for Leaflet version 2.
+There is a version for Leaflet v1 [here](https://github.com/almamigratoria-netizen/Leaflet.OpenMeteo).

 [<img src="screenshot.png">](./screenshot.png)
 <br/>